Skip to main content

 • RawData() – Default constructor for empty data.

-• RawData(const T&) – Construct from any data object, referencing its address.
+• RawData(T&) – Construct from a writable object, referencing its address.

-• RawData(char*) – Construct from a C-style string (excluding trailing \0).
+• RawData(char*) – Construct from a C-style string (excluding the trailing \0).

-• RawData(const char (&str)[N]) – Construct from a char array, with automatic size detection.
+• RawData(char (&str)[N]) – Construct from a writable char array, trimming at most one trailing \0.

 Fields